 Desired returns while managing risk

 While markets can always have a bad day, week, month or even a bad year, history suggests investors are much less likely to suffer losses over longer periods.
 Investors should aim to keep a long-term perspective.
-When it comes to creating an investment portfolio to help you maintain your quality of life during retirement, it is important to consider diversification to help you achieve your desired returns while managing risk.
+When it comes to creating an investment portfolio to help you maintain your quality of life during retirement, it is important to consider diversification.
+This would help you achieve your desired returns while managing risk.

 This means balancing the investments you have in your portfolio among different categories, classes and industries so that in a given economic situation they don’t all go up or go down together.